Jaguar-dart/jaguar/README.md

 ## JSON serialization with little effort

-Decoding JSON requests is can't be simpler than using one of the built-in [`bodyAsJson`][Doc::Request::bodyAsJson], [`bodyAsJsonMap`][Doc::Request::bodyAsJsonMap] or [`bodyAsJsonList`][Doc::Request::bodyAsJsonList] methods on [`Request`][Doc::Request] object.
+Decoding JSON requests can't be simpler than using one of the built-in [`bodyAsJson`][Doc::Request::bodyAsJson], [`bodyAsJsonMap`][Doc::Request::bodyAsJsonMap] or [`bodyAsJsonList`][Doc::Request::bodyAsJsonList] methods on [`Request`][Doc::Request] object.